-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Generic Prescriptions Measures: Stomach acid medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of prescriptions for antacids to reduce chronic stomach or gastric acid (proton pump inhibitors or PPIs) that were filled with a generic PPI anytime during the 1 year measurement period.
-Prescribing event is defined by: A prescription for at least a 30-day supply of PPIs, both brand-name and generic, during the 12 month measurement year.
-See Appendix C for details.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database Alliance Pharmacy Clinical limprovement Team (CIT)/Generics Task Force Antidepressant medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of prescriptions for at least a 30-day supply of antidepressants that were filled with a generic drug anytime during the 1 year measurement period.
-Prescribing event is defined by: A prescription for at least a 30-day supply of antidepressants, both brand-name and generic, during the 12 month measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database Alliance Pharmacy CIT/Generics Task Force Attention-Deficit/Hyperactivity Disorder (ADHD) medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of prescriptions for at least a 30-day supply of ADHD drugs that were filled with a generic drug anytime during the 1 year measurement period.
-Prescribing event is defined by: A prescription for at least a 30-day supply of ADHD drugs, both brand-name and generic, during the 12 month measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database Alliance Pharmacy Generics Task Force Cholesterol-lowering medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of all prescriptions for at least a 30-day supply of statins that were filled with a generic drug anytime during the 1 year period.
-Prescribing event is defined by: A prescription for at least a 30-day supply of statins, both brandname and generic, during the 12 month measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database Alliance Pharmacy CIT/Generics Task Force
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Managing medication measures: Measure Steward ADHD medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of prescriptions for at least a 30-day supply of ADHD drugs that were filled with a generic drug anytime during the 1-year measurement period.
+Prescribing event is defined by: A prescription for at least a 30-day supply of ADHD drugs, both brand-name and generic, during the 12-month measurement year.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / CIT - Generics Task Force Antidepressant medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of prescriptions for at least a 30-day supply of antidepressants that were filled with a generic drug anytime during the 1-year measurement period.
+Prescribing event is defined by: A prescription for at least a 30-day supply of antidepressants, both brand-name and generic, during the 12-month measurement year.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / CIT - Generics Task Force Cholesterol-lowering medication generic prescriptions Comparison of rate to statewide rate - higher rate is better The number of all prescriptions for at least a 30- day supply of statins that were filled with a generic drug anytime during the measurement year.
+Prescribing event is defined by: A prescription for at least a 30-day supply of statins, both brand- name and generic, during the 12-month measurement year.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / CIT - Generics Task Force Monitoring patients on high-blood pressure medications Comparison of rate to statewide rate - higher rate is better The number of patients age 18 and older who received at least 180 treatment days of ACE inhibitors or ARBs during the measurement year and who had at least one monitoring event (serum potassium and serum creatinine) in the measurement year.
+Eligible adults are described as: Adults age 18 and older who received ACE inhibitors or ARBs and had at least one monitoring event during the measurement year.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS [®] 2018 NCQA Quality Compass [®] / NCQA HEDIS [®] 2019 New opioid patients with a 3-days supply of first opioid prescription Comparison of rate to statewide rate - lower is better; rate per 1,000 Number of patients with at least one 3-days supply opioid prescription within the current quarter and no opioids prescribed in the previous quarter.
+Number of patients with at least one opioid prescription in the current quarter who have no opioids prescribed in the prior quarter.
+Jan.
+2018 - Dec.2018 DOH PMP / Bree Collaborative